-The material science of carbon has been a rich area of discovery and development in the past decades.
-Until relatively recently, the only known polymorphs of carbon were graphite, in which $sp^2$ hybridized carbon atoms form planar sheets in a two-layer hexagonal stacking, and diamond, in which $sp^3$ carbons form a threedimensional framework of cubic symmetry.
-In graphite the three $sp^2$ hybrid orbitals of carbon form $\sigma$ -bonds with its neighbors and establish the hexagonal lattice (two dimensional honeycomb plane).
-These $\sigma$ -bonds are strong enough.
-The additional 2porbital of each carbon atom forms $\pi$ -bond with its neighbors.
+The materials science of carbon has been a rich area of discovery and development in the past decades.
+Until relatively recently, the only known polymorphs of carbon were graphite, in which sp^2 hybridized carbon atoms form planar sheets in a two-layer hexagonal stacking, and diamond, in which sp^3 carbons form a three-dimensional framework of cubic symmetry.
+In graphite the three sp^2 hybrid orbitals of carbon form σ -bonds with its neighbors and establish the hexagonal lattice (two dimensional honeycomb plane).
+These σ -bonds are strong enough.
+The additional 2p orbital of each carbon atom forms π -bond with its neighbors.
 The sideway overlapping of 2p orbitals between neighboring carbon atoms form a diffusive distribution of electrons.
 This results in delocalization of electrons within the honeycomb plane and graphite is thus conducting.
 Its electrical conductivity is highly anisotropic.
-Graphite is metallic when current is flowing within the honeycomb plane and is semiconducting when current is flowing perpendicular to the honeycomb plane.
-From the point of view of these conduction properties graphite should be classified as semi-metal.
+Graphite is metallic when current is flowing within the honeycomb plane.
+From the point of view of his conduction properties graphite should be classified as semi-metal.